pradeephubgit/appsignal-docs/source/guides/namespaces.html.md

 end
 ```

--> 🔁 Restart or deploy the changes for the namespace changes to be reported for the app.

 #### A note on helper location

 The `set_namespace` helpers used in this guide can be called in any action that starts an AppSignal transaction.
 We recommend calling this as early in the request or background job as possible, so the transaction is configured with the given namespace before any error occurs.
 Otherwise, if an error occurs—or anything else that stops the process—the transaction is sent to AppSignal before the `set_namespace` code is called and it is reported under the default namespace instead.